 In this blog post, I want to discuss what process optimization is, why it’s important, and what the best practices are for pursuing it at your company.
+Particularly, we’ll delve into how optimization of chemical process strategies can benefit your operations.

 What is process optimization?

-Process optimization is the practice of improving a process by increasing efficiency, lowering costs, and reducing safety risks.
+In essence, process optimization is the practice of improving a process by increasing efficiency, lowering costs, and reducing safety risks.

 In the context of chemical manufacturing, process optimization involves modifying equipment, procedures, or raw materials to either improve the quality of the final product or to make the manufacturing process itself more efficient.